skeith-dev/sweepster/README.md

 # sweepster
 Your very own command-line file custodian!
-Find duplicate files and other helpful tools.
+Find duplicate files, and other helpful tools.

 ## Description
 sweepster is a file custodian; a helpful tool which keeps your computer tidy and free of clutter!
 Written in Rust,